-• Amendments to Delegated Authority Register - As a result of the Policy there are administrative updates required to the Delegated Authority Register.
+Amendments to Delegated Authority Register - As a result of the Policy there are administrative updates required to the Delegated Authority Register.
 These are necessary for consistency and accuracy with the Policy and to ensure that the execution of documents by the City occurs consistent with the Local Government Act 1995 requirements.

-12.2 DISPOSITION OF PORTIONS OF MOUNT CLAREMONT MUNICIPAL DEPOT
+8.2 DISPOSITION OF PORTIONS OF MOUNT CLAREMONT MUNICIPAL DEPOT

-1. Batching Plants Relocation Plan 🛣
+- 1. Batching Plants Relocation Plan

-- 2. Market Rent Valuation Confidential - 3.
-Recommended Proposed Changes to Delegation 2.2.18
+- 2. Market Rent Valuation Confidential

+- 3. Recommended Proposed Changes to Delegation 2.2.18

-That Council DELEGATES BY ABSOLUTE MAJORITY to the Chief Executive Officer its power to lease (sub-lease or licence) portions of the Mount Claremont Municipal Depot, No. 11 John XXIII Avenue, Mount Claremont, subject to each lease (sub-lease or licence) not exceeding 24 months and that the leases would not prejudice the City's ability to relocate its Works Depot operations to the site before 2027, as set out in Attachment 3.
+That Council DELEGATES BY ABSOLUTE MAJORITY to the Chief Executive Officer its power to lease (sub-lease or licence) portions of the Mount Claremont Municipal Depot, No. 11 John XXIII Avenue, Mount Claremont as set out in Attachment 3.

-For Council to delegate to the Chief Executive Officer the power to approve leases, other dispositions, licences and other agreements, that are up to 24 months, with third parties over portions of the Mount Claremont Municipal Depot, No. 11 John XXIII Avenue, Mount Claremont, consistent with the recent Management Order granted to the City of Vincent for the land by the Minister for Lands, provided they do not prejudice the City's ability to relocate its Works Depot operations to the site before 2027.
+For Council to delegate to the Chief Executive Officer the power to approve leases, other dispositions, licences and other agreements with third parties over portions of the Mount Claremont Municipal Depot, No. 11 John XXIII Avenue, Mount Claremont, consistent with the recent Management Order granted to the City of Vincent for the land by the Minister for Lands.